 Navigating through the US Healthcare System can be difficult and frustrating.
 This has initiated a new role, the Professional Healthcare Advocate.
-Advocates backgrounds are varied and include nurses, social workers, geriatric care managers or other health care professional.
+Advocates backgrounds are varied and include nurses, social workers, geriatric care managers or other health care professionals.
 There are also advocates who specialize in insurance or medical legal issues.
 Professional Healthcare Advocates do not accept insurance as they are not working for a company, they are advocating on your behalf.

 The field of Professional Healthcare Advocates was launched out of the patient rights movement of the 1970s.